Drenas

-Drenas or Gllogovc/Gllogoc (Drenasi or Gllogovci/Gllogoci), or Glogovac (Глоговац), is a town and municipality in the district of Prishtina, Kosovo.
+Drenas or Gllogovc/Gllogoc (Drenasi or Gllogovci/Gllogoci), or Glogovac (Глоговац), is a town and municipality in the district of Pristina, Kosovo.
 The municipality has an area of 276.63 km2.
 According to the last census of 2024, the municipality has a population of 48,079.

 History

 The municipality was established before World War II as a distinct social, political, and administrative unit.
-Over the past eighty years, economic development has been very limited, as previous governments, directed from the central authorities of Yugoslavia, largely neglected the municipality.

 Historically, Drenas was focused on extensive agricultural development.
 In the 1970s, the first initiatives for economic development in Drenas began to emerge.
 These efforts were accompanied by urban spatial development as well.

 In 1981, the settlement of Drenas was officially declared a town, becoming the main administrative, cultural, social, and municipal center of the area.

 Before and during the Kosovo War (1998–1999), the ethnic Albanian separatist organization, the Kosovo Liberation Army (KLA), held significant influence and managed to control large parts of the municipality.
-Drenas as part of the Drenica region, the municipality was heavily affected by the conflict.
+As part of the Drenica region, the municipality was heavily affected by the conflict.
 During the war, forces of the Federal Republic of Yugoslavia were responsible for several massacres in the area.
 Mass graves were later exhumed in an attempt to conceal crimes.
-The status of Drenas during the Kosovo War is disputed, some sources say that Drenas was a KLA stronghold while others claim that the Serbian Police held the city.
+The status of Drenas during the Kosovo War is disputed; some sources say that Drenas was a KLA stronghold while others claim that the Serbian Police held the city.

 Geography

 Drenas municipality is located in central Kosovo, between the Çyçavica mountains in the east and the Drenica hills in the north and west.
-The main road from Prishtina to Peja crosses the municipality.
+The main road from Pristina to Peja crosses the municipality.
 At a junction at Komorani village, a smaller road extends north from the highway, passing through Drenas town and continuing to Skenderaj.